plutoplus/plutoplus/README.md

 4. Run DFU utility with the following command:

    ```
-   dfu-tool -a 0 -write boot.dfu
+   dfu-util -a 0 -D boot.dfu
-   dfu-tool -a 1 -write pluto.dfu
+   dfu-util -a 1 -D pluto.dfu -R
    ```

+The `-R` option is necessary to perform a USB Reset and make the device use the updated firmware.
+Depending on USB permissions given to your current user, you might need to prefix the commands with `sudo`.

 ## How to build firmware manually
 1. Clone this repo